Maizaniella sapoensis

-Maizaniella sapoensis is a species of land snail with an operculum, a terrestrial gastropod mollusk in the family Maizaniidae.
+Maizaniella sapoensis is a species of land snail with an operculum, a terrestrial gastropod mollusc in the family Maizaniidae.

 Taxonomy

 The specific name sapoensis is named after Sapo National Park, Liberia, where it lives.
 The species is provisionally attributed to the subgenus Spirulozania on account of the conspicuous spiral sculpture.
 Type material is stored in the National Museum of Natural History, Leiden (Rijksmuseum van Natuurlijke Historie).